 3. Form a coalition of the willing

 In many cases, first-time analytics projects need to be chosen based on who is willing to help you.
-It’s common for foundational initiatives to span across multiple departments, so you need to get these potential partners on board because:
+It’s common for foundational initiatives to span across multiple departments, so you need to get these potential partners on board for these reasons:

-- The more people/areas you have on your side, the more supportive voices in the room when it’s time to decide on funding priorities
+- The more people and departments you have on your side, the more supportive voices there'll be in the room when it’s time to decide on funding priorities

 4. Make sure you have a map for implementation

 By mapping out the potential modes of implementation (and constraints), you’ll also be able to determine which people and business units you need to engage with in advance.
-If your implementation requires a business process or technology change, you’ll need to get an understanding of that in advance.
+If your implementation requires a business process or technology change, you’ll need to get an understanding of that before beginning.

 5. Get advice